-The qualifying exam is usually taken no later than the first semester of the fourth year, following completion of all required coursework, including all incompletes.
+The qualifying exam is usually taken in the second semester of the third year and no later than the first semester of the fourth year, following completion of all required coursework, including removing all grades of incomplete (IN).

 The Appointment of Committee and Request to Take the PhD Qualifying Examination forms must be approved by the student's advisor and by the Director of Doctoral Studies at least 30 days prior to the beginning of the examination, that is, the date on which students begin writing the examination.
 It is recommended that students obtain approval and submit these forms in the semester prior to taking their qualifying exam.
 These forms can be obtained from Anne Marie Campian and should be returned to her once they are signed.